mcmah309/anyhow/README.md

-This is accomplished through the use of the [Result] monad type and an implementation of the popular Rust crate with the same name - [anyhow].
-Anyhow will allow you to never throw another exception again and have a predictable control flow.
+This is accomplished through the use of the [Result] monad type and an implementation of the popular Rust crate with the same name - [anyhow]. anyhow will allow you to never throw another exception again and have a predictable control flow.
 When errors do arise, you can add `context` to better understand the situation that led to the errors.
 See [here](#the-better-way-to-handle-errors-with-anyhow) to jump right into an example.

-Anyhow is built on the [rust_core] ecosystem, so it works well with other packages, but also works as a standalone package.
+anyhow is built on the [rust_core] ecosystem, so it works well with other packages, but also works as a standalone package.

 ## Table of Contents